BookGin/damup/sniproxy.md

 # SNI Proxy

 The SNI Proxy server is installed on the Proxy.
-It will compute the HMAC-SHA256 of the Client ID in the hostname.
+It will compute the HMAC-SHA256 of the Client ID and UNIX timestamp in the hostname.

-The hostname should consist of Client ID and base32 encoded HMAC-SHA256.
-They have to 10, 52 bytes respectively, separated with a hyphen `-`.
+The hostname should consist of Client ID , UNIX timestamp, and base32 encoded HMAC-SHA256.

 For example, this is a valid format:

-`jackhammer-rdcntwdk3qyn31zbz1oqkwdsghupezox3daa3rokqmub1qyd3kga.example.com`
+`jackhammer.1533292236.3gdzbmwfy0y3nbdp4hkuozop33k435ie1244fwqq22lr5qjil55a.example.com`

 - Client ID: `jackhammer`
+- UNIX timestamp (the token is valid until): 1533292236
-- base32 encoded HMAC-SHA256: `rdcntwdk3qyn31zbz1oqkwdsghupezox3daa3rokqmub1qyd3kga`
+- base32 encoded HMAC-SHA256 of `jackhammer.1533292236`: `3gdzbmwfy0y3nbdp4hkuozop33k435ie1244fwqq22lr5qjil55a`

 ## Design

 ### Client ID

-The Client ID is a 10-byte case-insensitive alphanumeric id.
+The Client ID consists of case-insensitive alphanumeric characters.
+The length should be less than 64 bytes.

 Possible issues:
-- The entropy of Client ID is 2^50.
-If it's generated randomly, there may be collision when the Client ID is more than 2^25 (33 millions).
 - ISP or a middlebox can leverage the Client ID/HMAC signature to trace the user.
+- A possible solution is to rotate the Client ID every T seconds.

+### Valid-Until UNIX Timestamp

+The token is expired after the UNIX timestamp.

 ### Base32 Encoded HMAC-SHA256 Signature